Beyond Membership: Limitations of Add/Remove Adjacency in Differential Privacy: Discussion and Conclusion

 \looseness=-1 We observe that fine-tuned models (as shown in \Cref{fig:auditing_natural_datasets_convex}) are more prone to privacy leakage with input-space canaries compared to models trained from scratch (\Cref{fig:from_scratch_audit}).
 In practice, limited sensitive data makes DP training from scratch challenging. \citet{DBLP:conf/iclr/TramerB21} have shown that given a suitable public pretraining dataset, fine-tuning a pretrained model on sensitive data can yield higher utility than models trained from scratch.
 This makes our results with supervised fine-tuning important since it reveals that poisoning the fine-tuning datasets once with input-space canaries is sufficient to cause privacy leakage exceeding add/remove DP bounds, particularly at large subsampling rates which are often used for improved privacy–utility trade-off~\citep{de2022unlocking,DBLP:journals/tmlr/MehtaTKC23}.

 Our methods to audit DP under substitute adjacency are not without limitations.
-We note that the efficacy of our proposed input-space canaries depends strongly on the training hyperparameters (see \Cref{effect_of_hps}).
+We note that the efficacy of our proposed input-space canaries depends strongly on the training hyperparameters (see \Cref{fig:varying_C_with_no_subsample,fig:diff_Ts,fig:varying_lr_with_no_subsample} in \Cref{effect_of_hps}).
 They provide weaker audits at later training steps, especially when the training problem involves non-convex optimization and a low subsampling rate $q$.
 This has been a persistent issue with input-space canaries as noted by~\citet{DBLP:conf/uss/NasrH0BTJCT23}.
 Our results show that canaries with consistent gradient signals and near-saturation gradient norms are most robust to the effect of training hyperparameters.
-An interesting direction for future work is to design input-space canaries that are robust to training hyperparameters and yield tight audits for models trained with real, non-convex objectives. \revised{Our canaries are tailored to audit gradient-based DP algorithms, such as DP-SGD.
-We expect the canaries to work well with other gradient-based methods, such as DP-Adam, although some performance degradation is possible (as seen in \Cref{fig:from_scratch_audit}).
-However, we do not expect our proposed auditing approach to extend to other DP mechanisms which operate differently.} Furthermore, our methods for privacy auditing rely on multiple repeats of the training process to obtain a high confidence measure of lower bound on $\varepsilon$. \revised{In \Cref{fig:varying_R}, we observe that with limited number of runs, there is a risk of underestimating the privacy leakage.
-At low subsampling rate ($q$), the continuous upward trend of auditing curves show that the process has not converged, even with $R=2500$ runs.} While the current method is costly, it could potentially be optimized by integrating our proposed canaries with some recent works on auditing using single training run~\citep{DBLP:conf/nips/0002NJ23, mahloujifar2025auditing}. \revised{However, as these works note, this might involve a trade-off between computational efficiency and the strength of the resulting audits}.
+An interesting direction for future work is to design input-space canaries that are robust to training hyperparameters and yield tight audits for models trained with real, non-convex objectives.